dai-shi/react-hooks-render-props/README.md

 ------------

 React Hooks API is awesome.
-Some of the libraries may not provide hooks API. but just render props (function as a child) API.
+Some of the libraries may not provide hooks API, but just render props (function as a child) API.

 To use such libraries, this is to provide a